MEDFormat/MEDC/README.md

 For more information about MED, see medformat.org

 Edit targets.h to set the target operating system, and if appropriate, target application.
-Only Matlab is supported as a target application currently.
+Currently, Matlab is the only supported target application.

 MED2RAW.c is example code for converting MED files to a series of 4-byte integer files, one per channel.
 These can be read into Matlab as follows: